-The Rival 600 is set as a medium-sized mouse and fits large hands as well.
-The length of the mouse is 13.1 cm, its maximum width 6.2 cm and its height 4.3 cm.
+The Rival 600 is crowned as a medium-large mouse and suitable for large hands as well.
+The length of the mouse is 13.1 cm, its maximum width is 6.2 cm and its height is 4.3 cm.

 On the left side of the mouse are traditional back and forth buttons along with a programmable button in the software SteelSeries.
 These buttons have a low clicking distance and they feel very reactive.
 This is my favorite type.

 The right side of the mouse is completely smooth and includes two rubber surfaces as well.